Frances Fisher: Political activities

 Fisher has been described as a progressive Democrat.
 She has served as SAG-AFTRA Los Angeles Chapter's first vice-president, as well as a member of the Screen Actors Guild National Board of Directors since 2004 (before its merger with AFTRA) and after the merger.

 In the 2014 United States House of Representatives elections in California, Fisher endorsed and campaigned for Independent candidate for district 33, Marianne Williamson, an author and founder of Project Angel Food.
 Fisher later endorsed Williamson for her 2020 presidential campaign and again for her 2024 presidential campaign.

 In the 2016 Democratic Party presidential primaries, Fisher endorsed and canvassed for U.S. Senator Bernie Sanders.
 Later that same year, on Jane Fonda's 79th birthday, Fisher, Fonda, Lily Tomlin, and Catherine Keener marched alongside labor leader Dolores Huerta in support of the Standing Rock protest against the Dakota Access Pipeline.
 In 2022, she was cast in On Sacred Ground, a movie set during the protest.

 In August 2019, Fisher jokingly called for U.S. President Donald Trump, who is a SAG-AFTRA member and whom she had previously called "the biggest bully in the world", to vote for the union election's opposition MembershipFirst slate, in a bid to mobilize all the union members, regardless of whether they are Democrat, Republican, or Independent, to cast their ballots to have their voices heard.

 In 2021, after Ed Asner and nine other SAG-AFTRA members filed a lawsuit against SAG-AFTRA over alleged wage discrimination, Fisher and her co-plaintiffs filed a "similar" lawsuit alleging that the union had deceived members into agreeing to Collective Bargaining Agreements that reduced healthcare benefits for retirees and their families.
 The co-plaintiffs included fellow actors David Andrews, Belinda Balaski, Stephen R. Hart, and Anne Lockhart.
 In July 2022, after the lawsuit was previously dismissed without prejudice in July 2021 and amended, Judge Christina A. Snyder dismissed the lawsuit with prejudice.

 Personal life

 In 1970, when Fisher was 18, she married her high school sweetheart Billy Mack Hamilton.
 They divorced two years later.

 Fisher was in a relationship with Unforgiven co-star Clint Eastwood in the early-to-mid-1990s.
 During that time, the couple had a daughter, Francesca (b.
 1993).

 After her split from Eastwood, Fisher dated fellow actor George Clooney in 1995.

 Fisher has explained that finding a boyfriend was difficult while raising a child on her own.
 She stated in 2010 that "as a single mom, you know, it's been a different thing.
 No gentleman callers."

-In a 2011 interview, she proclaimed her celibacy.